jpillora/chisel/example/reverse-tunneling-authenticated.md

 > **Use Case**: Host a website on your Raspberry Pi without opening ports on your router.

-This guide will show you how to use an internet-facing server (for example, a cloud VPS) as a relay to bounce down TCP traffic on Port 80 to your Raspberry Pi.
+This guide will show you how to use an internet-facing server (for example, a cloud VPS) as a relay to bounce down TCP traffic on port 80 to your Raspberry Pi.

 ## Chisel CLI